-The Applicant, 7712 Group, LLC, has applied to the New York State BCP as a Volunteer per ECL§27-1405.
-Benchmark, in association with Turnkey, will manage the brownfield cleanup on behalf of the Applicant.
-The NYSDEC Division of Environmental Remediation (Region 9), in consultation with the New York State Department of Health (NYSDOH), will monitor the investigation and remedial actions to verify that the work is performed in accordance with the Brownfield Cleanup Agreement, the approved RI Work Plan, and NYSDEC DER-10 guidance (May 2010).
+990 Niagara LLC has entered into the New York State BCP as a non-responsible party (Volunteer) per ECL§27-1405.
+Benchmark-TurnKey will manage the brownfield cleanup on behalf of 990 Niagara LLC.
+The NYSDEC Division of Environmental Remediation (Region 9), in consultation with the New York State Department of Health (NYSDOH), shall monitor the remedial actions to verify that the work is performed in accordance with the Brownfield Cleanup Agreement (BCA), the approved RI Work Plan, and NYSDEC DER-10 guidance.

-Benchmark-TurnKey personnel and key subcontractors for this project have not been determined at this time.
-Once pricing is secured, subcontract agreements are in place, and a field schedule determined, resumes for the selected project team will be provided to the Department, if requested.
-Benchmark-TurnKey's personnel résumé, however, has been included in Appendix A. The table below presents the planned project team.
+Benchmark-TurnKey personnel and subcontractors for this project have not been determined at this time.
+Once pricing is secured, subcontract agreements are in place, and a field schedule determined, resumes for the selected project team will be provided to NYSDEC, if requested.
+Benchmark-TurnKey's Project Officer's résumés, however, have been included in Appendix A. The table below presents the planned project team.

-Company Role Name Contact Information

-Benchmark/TurnKey Project Officer Thomas Forbes (716) 856-0599

-TurnKey Sr. Project Manager Mike Lesakowski (716) 856-0635

-TurnKey Field Team Leader/PM Nathan Munley (716) 856-0635

-TurnKey Qualified Envt.
-Prof. TBD (716) 856-0635

-7712 Group, LLC Facility Contact TBD TBD

-TBD Analytical Testing TBD TBD

-TBD Drilling Services TBD TBD

-TBD Excavation Services TBD TBD

-TBD DUSR TBD TBD
+Company Role Name Contact Information Benchmark Principal Engineer Tom Forbes, P.E.
+(716) 856-0599 Benchmark-TurnKey Sr. Project Manager/Principal Mike Lesakowski (716) 856-0635 Benchmark-TurnKey Field Team Leader/SSHO Bryan Mayback/Rick Dubisz (716) 856-0599 Benchmark-TurnKey Qualified Environmental Professional/Scientist TBD (716) 856-0599 990 Niagara LLC Facility Contact Roger Trettel (716) 698-9169 TBD Analytical Testing TBD TBD TBD Drilling/Excavation Services TBD TBD Data Validation Services DUSR Judy Harry (518) 251-4429